 Sorbet has just two main ingredients: fruit and sugar.
 There may also be some water, flavorings, or acid added to it, but it's essentially blended fruit that's churned and then frozen.
 No dairy is added to sorbet, which is how it is different from ice cream.

-Sorbet is oftentimes used as a palate cleanser between courses because it's refreshing, cold, and light since it contains little to no fat.
-It's also one of the original gluten and dairy-free desserts!
+Sorbet is oftentimes used as a palate cleanser between courses because it's refreshing, cold, and light.
+It contains little to no fat and is also one of the original gluten- and dairy-free desserts!